 Your responsibilities to ensure Scheme integrity within the NDIS include:

-- acting in accordance with Australian Consumer Law and NDIS Terms of Business
+- acting in accordance with Australian Consumer Law

 - declaring prices to participants before delivering a service

 - providing a receipt to participants to acquit against their plan

 - making a payment request only after that support has been delivered or provided

 - submitting payment requests for NDIA-managed participants within a reasonable time (and no later than 90 days from the end of the service booking)

 - keeping full and accurate records of supports delivered